-Every company that has employees is required to have an employer ID number (EIN), but if you do not have employees in your company then also you will need EIN which is known as the Social Security number of your business.
+Every company that has employees is required to have an Employer Identification Number (EIN), but if you do not have employees in your company then you will need a Social Security Number (SSN) of your business.

 A number assigned by the Internal Revenue Service to identify a business for tax purposes is known as an EIN.
 You should include the tax ID of your business on bank account applications, income tax forms, and employment tax reports and payments.

-2. How is EIN different from a Taxpayer ID Number?
+- How is EIN different from a Social Security Number?

-The term "taxpayer ID" can be one of the different numbers.
-An employer ID is referred to as a taxpayer ID for a business, whereas a Social Security number is a taxpayer ID for an individual.
+EIN is referred to as a taxpayer ID for a business, whereas a Social Security Number is a taxpayer ID for an individual.
 Another type of taxpayer ID is referred to as the "Individual Taxpayer ID."
-This is used by individuals who do not have a Social Security number.
+This is used by individuals who do not have a Social Security Number.

-But an EIN might be required at the time you start your business and apply for a business checking account.
-You might also require one when you are applying for a business license.
+You might also require it at the time you start your business and apply for a business checking account and a business license.